JetBrains/kotlin-web-site/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

 In addition, each of these also have a corresponding {file}.meta.js meta file which will be used for reflection and other functionality.

-Taking the above into account, given the following code (module name is OutputConsole)
+Taking the above into account, given the following code (module name is ConsoleOutput)

 ```kotlin